franconepippone/mc-industrial-web-framework/docs/overview.md

 - Router → Router
 - Router → Terminal

-A complete route from source Terminal to destination Terminal consists of multiple **Hops**, each performed by different Links.
+Each of these movements is called a **Hop**.
+A complete route from source Terminal to destination Terminal consists of multiple Hops, each performed by different Links.

 Several Minecraft technologies can fulfill this role, each with advantages and disadvantages.
 The choice depends on the specific design requirements.
 Some basic examples include: